 Same as with the jar of opened pickles, the juice as well will last from 1-2 years in the refrigerator.
 So you can keep pickle juice for a long time to reuse it later to make homemade pickles.

 As with other fermented foods, they offer health benefits.
-There are known gut health benefits from enjoying pickles.
-They help digestion thanks to good bacteria known as probiotics.
+There are known gut health benefits & help digestion thanks to good bacteria known as probiotics.

 Homemade Pickles with Leftover Pickle Juice